FuelEU

 FuelEU is the world’s first regional GHG intensity regulation of maritime fuels.
 It provides a comprehensive structure for reducing maritime GHG emissions through new sources of energy.
 By understanding mechanisms like pooling, the maritime industry can leverage the policy to enable investments in alternative fuel.
 Furthermore, as the IMO develops mid-term measures, preparing for FuelEU can give companies an advantage in an evolving policy landscape.

-FuelEU Newsletter
+Countdown Newsletter

-Sign up here to the FuelEU Newsletter
+Sign up here to the Countdown Newsletter